Trade Republic vs DEGIRO

 • Investors who need access to specific exchanges for particular ETF share classes.

-• Those who trade options, futures, or structured products.
+• Those who trade options, futures, bonds, or structured products.

 Can you use both?

 Yes — and many European investors do.
-A common setup: Trade Republic for monthly automated savings plan contributions into a core ETF portfolio, and DEGIRO for occasional lump-sum purchases in specific ETFs listed on particular exchanges, or for options and specialist positions.
+A common setup: Trade Republic for monthly automated savings plan contributions into a core ETF portfolio, and DEGIRO for occasional lump-sum purchases in specific ETFs listed on particular exchanges, or for bonds and specialist positions.
 Both accounts are free to open and maintain.
+There is no obligation to pick just one.

-If neither broker fully covers your needs and you want multi-currency funding, institutional FX rates, and a platform you’ll never outgrow, see our Interactive Brokers review — IBKR is the logical next step for larger portfolios.
+If neither broker fully covers your needs and you want multi-currency funding, institutional FX rates, and a platform you’ll never outgrow — see our Interactive Brokers review.
+IBKR is the logical next step for larger or more complex portfolios.

 Open your account

 Both are free to open with no minimum commitment.
-Check current fees and terms on each broker’s site before deciding.
+Always check current fees and terms on each broker’s official site before deciding.

 Frequently asked questions